julian3493/Ruby_TicTacToe/README.md

-# Ruby_TicTacToe
+# TIC TAC TOE GAME

-> This project is Tic Tac Toe game using RUBY
+> This project is Tic Tac Toe game using RUBY classes, input validation, and object tracking (player moves)

-## Instructions

 ![screenshot](./img/Screenshot_1.png)

-- Tic Tac Toe is a game for 2 player who take turns marking the spaces in a 3×3 grid.
-- A player wins when puts 3 marks in the same horizontal, vertical or diagonal line.
-- When you start the game it will ask you the players names , please use only letters and don't leave empty name.
-- The player 1 will use "X" as mark and always go first, the player 2 will use "O" as mark.
-- You could choose numbers from 1 to 9 to select a space in the board.
-- After each move you could see a message with your move selected, and the board updated with your mark.
-- If you try to choose a invalid space, the game will ask you again to make your move.
-- The game finish when there is a winner or when there is no more spaces available in this case there is a draw.
-- When the game finish it will ask you if want to play again, you can press "y" if want to play again or put anything else if want to finish.

 ## Built With

 - Ruby
+- Rubocop Linter

 ### Prerequisites

 - Computer
-- Code Editor of your choice
+- Terminal -- any terminal will work just fine.
-- Ruby Installed
+- Ruby Installed -- version 2.4.X and above

 ### Setup

+- Clone the repository to your computer.
+Use `git clone (add the clone path)`, then open the terminal from within the bin folder.
+OR
-- Clone the repository to your computer, or you download the zip file containing the repository files.
+- You download the zip file containing the repository files, then open the terminal from within the bin folder.
-- Open the file "main" with your code editor to see the code.
-- Run the "main" in the terminal using the command "main" to start the game.
-- Remember you must be in the /bin folder into the repo folder you could move there using the command "cd bin".
+- In the terminal, type `main` and press enter, the game will then initialize.

+## Game Instructions

+- Tic Tac Toe is a game for 2 players who take turns marking the spaces in a 3×3 grid.
+- A player wins on putting 3 marks in the same horizontal, vertical or diagonal line.
+- When you start the game it will ask you the players' names , PLEASE USE ONLY THE ALPHABETS (A-Za-z) AND NOT NUMBERS.
+- The player 1 will use "X" as their mark and always go first, the player 2 will use "O" as their mark.
+- You MUST choose numbers from 1 to 9 to select a space on the board.
+- After each move you will see a message with your move selected, and the board will be updated with your mark.
+- If you try to choose an invalid space, the game will ask you go again to make your move.
+- The game will end when there is a winner or when there is no more spaces available in this case there is a draw.
+- When the game is ended.
+It will ask you if want you to play again, PRESS "y" if want to play again or PRESS any key if you want to end the game.
+- Enjoy the GAME.

 ## Authors